-An All about Me booklet will be completed with the parent/carer and the key person.
-This is the initial opportunity for parents to discuss their child’s starting points and any concerns or worries they may have.
+An All about me will be completed with the parent/carer and the key person.
+This is the initial opportunity for you to discuss your child’s development and any concerns or worries they may have.

-Once this information has been compiled the key person and the parent/carer will set the child’s first set of development next steps to work towards.
+Once this information has been compiled the key person and parent/carer will set the child’s first set of development next step targets to work towards.

-On a daily basis observations and activities are carried out by the key person to support each child’s development need.
-We use the Early Years Foundation Stage (EYFS) framework as a guideline to help us ensure children are developing in all areas of learning.
+On a daily basis observations and activities are carried out by the key person to support each child’s developmental need.
+The Early Years Foundation Stage (EYFS) framework is referred to as a guideline to help ensure children are developing in all areas of learning.